ARM-software/Arm-2D/documentation/introduction.md

 ## 2 Basics

 Arm-2D defines some basic data structures for ease of use, providing a unified description method for various graphic resources and simplifying the parameters that need to be passed to 2D processing APIs.
 This chapter will introduce some basic concepts and corresponding data structures that you must know to work with the Arm-2D library.
-Arm-2D systematically introduces a Boxing Model to provide more sophisticated and easy to use 2D graphics operations.
+Arm-2D systematically introduces a Bounding Box Model to provide more sophisticated and easy to use 2D graphics operations.

 ### 2.1 Region